 What I Learned About Small Language Models

-My focus: LLM optimization.
+One of the challenges brought by Morada AI was LLM optimization.
 Making language models faster, cheaper, and more capable through techniques like QLoRA, PEFT, Knowledge Distillation, and Fine-Tuning.

-Then I read an Nvidia article titled "Small Language Models are the Future of Agentic AI" — and something clicked.
+After months of research, in July I read an Nvidia article titled "Small Language Models are the Future of Agentic AI" — and something clicked.

 The Realization